tomitheninja/university/num_algos/copy.md

 # Let's create a copy of our vector

-Please take a look on both solutions and try to understand how returning and outputputing through a parameter compares.
+Please take a look on both solutions and try to understand how returning and outputing through a parameter compares.

-I am quite sure you will face this problem on the exam
+You will almost certainly have to use both on the exam if you have to complete some half-done code which is a common task.

 ```c++
 // returns a copy of v